Marriage and Family Therapist Licensure

 With the exception of Human Sexuality, which is a required course in the Community Mental Health, Drama Therapy, and Expressive Arts Therapy concentrations, these requirements are not included in the MA in Counseling Psychology degree program, and CIIS does not offer them as courses.

-CIIS Public Programs Department, however, does offer all of them as workshops that meet the standards set forth by the BBS.
+CIIS Public Programs & Performances, however, does offer all of them as workshops that meet the standards set forth by the BBS.
 Students are not required to take these workshops through Public Programs to earn the MA in Counseling Psychology from CIIS or to earn the MFT license.
 Students may find other venues, which must be approved by the BBS.